![]() |

 BURRATOR FARMS

-Looking at the history of farms around Burrator Reservoir.
+Looking at the history of farms around Burrator Reservoir and why they were abandoned; the human story behind the buildings.

 BURRATOR WILDLIFE

-The wildlife and plants that can found in and Burrator Resevoir.
+The wildlife and plants that can found in and around Burrator Resevoir.

 CHRISTMAS ON DARTMOOR

-How was Christmas done on the moors years ago and some tales of ghost and other winter tales.
+How was Christmas done on the moors years ago and some tales of ghosts and other winter tales.

 DARTMOOR CROSSES